 Usually when securities are owned for an extended period of time there is a significant amount of long-term capital gains built up.
-Consequently, it can often be difficult for the owner to sell those securities without paying a large chunk back to Uncle Sam -- making such a transaction cost prohibitive.
+Given how old Mr. Wilson was, the Michell’s estimated his gains were well over $100,000.
+Consequently, it can often be difficult for owner’s of highly appreciated stock to sell those securities without paying a large chunk back to Uncle Sam.
+This makes such a transaction cost prohibitive.
 Most people pay 15% on long-term capital gains for selling stocks and mutual funds, however, those with incomes that fall within the highest tax bracket pay 20%.

 Note, however, that the annual contribution limit to a 529 Plan without incurring the dreaded gift tax is $14,000 per person and amounts to $28,000 per year for a married couple.
 Normally, this might put a damper on converting the $130,000 brokerage funds to a 529 Plan.
 Thankfully, there is an exception to the gift tax issue with 529 Plans that allows each person to contribute up to 5 years in a single lump sum -- $70,000 per person.
 In other words, the Mitchell's can contribute up to $140,000 to a 529 Plan and are okay to proceed as planned.
 They just need to be mindful that their $130,000 529 Plan contribution limits their ability to save anything beyond $10,000 over the subsequent 5 years.